ericoporto/ags-manual-wiki/CustomDialogOptions.md

     options, and also on some custom scroll arrows, for example.
 -   Optionally, add a `dialog_options_key_press` function.
 This is called by AGS if the player presses any key while custom dialog options are shown on screen.
-You can use this to implement key-controlled selection of dialog option, for example.
+It corresponds to the regular `on_key_press`, and you can use this to implement key-controlled selection of dialog option, for example.
+-   Optionally, add a `dialog_options_text_input` function.
+This is called by AGS if the player's key presses form a printable character.
+It corresponds to the regular `on_text_input`, and you can use this to handle a custom text input in your dialog options.
 -   Optionally, add a `dialog_options_repexec` function.
 This works similarly to general `repeatedly_execute` function, but is called only if custom dialog options are shown on screen.
 You may use this